An extremely active repeating fast radio burst source in a likely non-magneto-ionic environment: methods

 Data were calibrated using the \textsc{psrchive} package \cite{2004PASA...21..302H}.
 On and off-source observations of the standard calibrator 3C 380 were used to measure the intensity of the L-Band receiver's built-in noise diode.
 The noise diode was observed again at the position of FRB~20220912A prior to the main observations, and these data were used to flux calibrate each burst from the FRB.

 Polarization calibration was achieved by correcting for the differential gain and phase between the receptors through separate measurements of a noise diode signal injected at an angle of $45^{\circ}$ from the linear receptors with the single-axis model using the PSRCHIVE software package.
-This calibration scheme does not correct for leakage.
-The cross-polarization leakage of the GBT receiver when recording linear polarization is $< -37$ dB over most of the band, which corresponds to systematic errors of about 1.4\%.
-To excise radio frequency interference (RFI), we used the PSRCHIVE software package to median filter each burst in the frequency domain and we also mitigated RFI of each burst manually.
+To excise radio frequency interference (RFI), we used the PSRCHIVE software package to adopt median filter to each burst in the frequency domain with the command paz and we also mitigated RFI of each burst manually with the command pazi.

-We searched for an RM detection using the methods of Stokes QU-fitting \citep{2012MNRAS.421.3300O}.
+We measured the RM using the methods of Stokes QU-fitting \citep{2012MNRAS.421.3300O}.
+We selected positions where the signal exceeds the noise by 3 sigma for RM fitting.
+For each burst, we fitted an average RM.
 We calculated the degrees of linear polarization and circular polarization for bursts with RM detection.
 We first derotated the linear polarization with the measured RM.
 The measured linear polarization is overestimated in the presence of noise.
-Therefore we use the frequency-averaged, de-biased total linear polarization \citep{2001ApJ...553..341E} :
+Therefore we use the frequency-averaged, de-biased total linear polarization \citep{2001ApJ...553..341E,askap20}\footnote{A typographical error in \cite{2001ApJ...553..341E} was corrected in \cite{askap20}.} :